All Episodes

 Santa, how are you?

-Oh, how you doing, son, Hannity?
+How are you doing, Sean Hannity?

-Big time Santa Claus.
+Big time, Santa Claus.

 How are you, my friend?

-Good to hear I'm so grateful you spend time every year and you come back on the program.
+I'm so grateful you spend time every year and you come back on the program.

 How you been?